agathangelidis/hotspell/README.rst

 """"""""

-Hotspell is a python package that detects past heat wave events using weather data.
+Hotspell is a python package that detects past heat wave events using weather station data.
 The user can choose between a range of different threshold-based or percentile-based heatwave indices.
 Alternatively a custom index can be defined.

 The main output of hotspell is a Pandas DataFrame that includes the dates and characteristics of all heat waves within the study period.
 Additionally,